East Feliciana Sheriff's Office opens investigation following teen's death

 Sheriff Travis said that anytime there is a suicide, an investigation automatically takes place.

-"There have been allegations that the young man was bullied at school and we are looking into that as part of the suicide investigation," Travis said.
+"There have been allegations that the young man was bullied at school and we are looking into that as part of the suicide investigation," Chief Criminal Deputy Bill Cox said.

 Trending News